smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 ## Summary

-So far, I have demonstrated the whole process of developing and applying an LSTM model to the problem of Li-ion battery RUL prediction, using Ebaas software and ML Studio tool that I developed.
+So far, I have demonstrated the whole process of developing and applying an LSTM model to the problem of Li-ion battery RUL prediction, using the Ebaas and ML Studio.
 Lots of details are omitted to keep the post short.
-I plan to write posts to offer more information.

 Although machine learning can be used in many fields in businesses, my focus has been applying machine learning technology in solving the problems in product testing or experiment area.
 Machine learning can potentially apply to various fields, including product reliability evaluations, predicting testing results, preventing repeat test tasks, etc. The battery RUL prediction is just an example of the many applications.

 In short, applications of machine learning technology in product test field can shorten the product test cycle, reduce test costs, accelerate market-to-market.

-If you are interested in trying out the software I demonstrated in this post, you can download the free version of Ebaas and ML Studio from the “Download” page.

 The working environment for this post consists of following software and tools: